michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 36. Assuredly, then, let all the house of Israel know, that Lord and Meshiha hath Aloha made this Jeshu, whom you crucified.

-37. AND when they heard, they were pierced in their heart,Consternavit, permovit animo.
-Ethpa.
-Perculsus, permotus, compunctus est. and said to Shemun and to the rest of the apostles, What shall we do, brethren?
+37. AND when they heard, they were pierced in their heart,

 38. Shemun saith to them, Repent, and be baptized, every man of you, in the name of the Lord Jeshu, for the remission of sins, and you shall receive the gift of the Holy Spirit.